jwizard-bot/jwizard-lib/README.md

 | jwizard-lava-node-1 | 8766    | Lavalink #1 node.            |
 | jwizard-lava-node-2 | 8767    | Lavalink #2 node.            |

-> NOTE: Alternatively, you can run single Lavalink node, but in `application.dev.yml` file in **JWizard Core** project
+> NOTE: Alternatively, you can run single Lavalink node, but in `docker-compose.yml` file you must remove second
-> you must remove second Lavalink node declaration.
-Running 2 nodes are useful for checking load-balancer in
+> Lavalink node declaration.
+Running 2 nodes are useful for checking load-balancer in performance tests.
-> performance tests.

 AD: Alternatively you can run containers separately via: